pedrotorreao/DSA/DataStructures/Graphs/README.md

 ## Graphs

+Check out the code for this data structure [here](/DataStructures/Graph/src).

 ### Definition

 Collections of nodes and edges, which serve to represent connections.
 These nodes, also called vertices, hold the data and are connected to other nodes through connections called edges.